 Currently, David Dzubinski can be seen performing in the Philadelphia, New York and South Jersey areas with G. Calvin Weston, Kaylé Brecher, Elliott Levin, Mischa Machez trio, Elliot Garland, Jason Fraticelli, Anwar Marshall, Josh Lawrence, Bert Harris, Tim Motzer, John Swana, Tom Spiker, Warren Oree, Frank Butrey, Tim Vaughan, Chris Coyle, Brass Roots, The Blue Groove, Jazz Diffraction, Jason Fifield (Jazz Bridge) and others at many of the area's prominent fine jazz and blues venues.

-Piano, theory and composition lessons with Frank at the NJ SChool of Music in Cherry Hill on Thursday.
+Piano, theory and composition lessons with David are available Monday through Friday at the NJ School of Music in Cherry Hill.

 EJ(EunJung)Park, was born in Gwangju, South Korea where she began formal music study at the age of five.
 Between second grade and her entrance to Dong Ah Institute of Media for voice, she participated in and won several piano and voice competitions.
 After graduating from University of Cheonnam as a piano major she attended Dong Ah Institute of Media and Arts (DIMA) to study voice.
 It was there that she became exposed to jazz and quickly determined that jazz would be the perfect vehicle for the creative self expression she was seeking.